Ranotronarison/examan/README.md

 ## 🔨 Manual Setup

+> **💡 Note**: Manual setup is **not required** for most users.
+The `./start.sh` script handles everything automatically with pre-configured settings.
+Use manual setup only if you need to customize the deployment process or troubleshoot specific issues.

-If you prefer to set up the application manually:
+If you prefer to set up the application manually or need to understand the individual steps:

 ### 1. Clone Repositories